cdr30/SynthPro/README.md

 #### Data formats
 ##### Observed profiles
 Observational profiles must be provided in the netcdf format used by the [EN4 database][EN4-ref].
 Note that date and time information within the input file is ignored and SynthPro will attempt to extract synthetic versions of all observed profiles.
+If you are only interested in a limited number of profiles, this file should be pre-processed prior to running SynthPro.

 ##### Synthetic profiles
 Synthetic profiles are returned in the same netcdf format as the observational data with an additional variable `distance_to_ob` describing the distance on a sphere between the observed latitude/longitude and the chosen model grid-point.
 Observed profiles that lie more than 2 degrees latitude/longitude from a valid model grid point are specified as missing data.